 These developments have also augured well for certain section of developers.
 Developers who have been operating under all rules and regulations have earned goodwill in the market.
 Such established players will continue to exist in the market and non-serious players will find it difficult to raise funds and execute project delivery in a more regulated environment.

-RERA demands greater discipline and accountability on developers part, and we are confident that this will go a long way in rebuilding the trust among consumers and propelling the industry on a growth path on the long run.
+RERA demands greater discipline and accountability on the developers part, and we are confident that this will go a long way in rebuilding the trust among consumers and propelling the industry on a growth path on the long run.

 6.What are your expectations from the Union Budget 2018?
 Do you think the government should bring real estate under the GST bracket and why?

 Though RERA and GST have set the groundwork for a more organized real estate sector, the next best thing which Government could do for Indian real estate sector is recognition of industry status.
 This will further propel the consumer trust and the real estate sector will experience much healthier growth.